 Gippsland Primary Health Network is offering grants of up to $30,000 to address the needs of drought and bushfire-affected communities in Gippsland with a focus on healing, recovery and resilience.

 The Australian Government has funded Gippsland PHN to deliver initiatives which address the psychological and social impacts of long-term drought and bushfires in the region.

 The One Good Community Wellbeing Grants seek to reduce stigma about mental health, promote suicide prevention and build community connectedness.

-Gippsland PHN’s One Good Community is inspired by the One Good Street: Connected Communities Reducing Hospitalisation’s project.
-This initiative created a platform for people to come together and through coordinated activities help reduce isolation and improve social connectedness, particularly for older citizens in their neighbourhoods.
+The Gippsland PHN One Good Community Wellbeing Grants Program is inspired by the One Good Street Connected Communities Reducing Hospitalisations1 project.
+This initiative created a platform for people to come together and through coordinated activities, helped to reduce isolation and improve social connectedness, particularly for older people in their neighbourhoods.

-The community will take an active role in enhancing social cohesion and connectedness.
+- Are driven by the community: Community will take an active role to enhance social cohesion and connectedness.

-A focus on long-term sustainable improvements – helping communities manage through hardship now and in the future.
+- Plan for sustainability: Driven by achieving long-term sustainable improvements – helping communities manage hardship now and into the future.